Top 5 Tips for Dealing with Rain at Disney World

 5 – Plan for It

 With all of the technology available to us today, keeping track of the weather forecast shouldn’t be too challenging.
-Check the forecast for at least 10 days before your trip.
+Check the forecast for at least ten days before your trip.
 Keep checking it.
 When you arrive at Disney, recheck the forecast.
 You get the idea.
 While not 100% accurate, you’ll at least have some idea of when the storms might hit.
 Generally, the daily thunderstorms hit during the late afternoon.
-When planning for your Fast Passes, choose late afternoon slots for any of the indoor attractions that you want to see.
-That way, you’ll skip the line when everyone else heads indoors.
-Which leads us to…
+This leads us to…

 4 – Head Indoors